imacovei/imacovei/product.md

 # Production Test Software

-A modular, high‑performance platform for automated end‑of‑line testing in consumer medical and electronic devices.
+A modular, high‑performance platform for automated inline or end‑of‑line testing in consumer medical and electronic devices.
 Designed for reliability, scalability, and true parallel execution in demanding production environments.

 ---